stephan-double-u/cross-language-validation-schema/README.md

 - [Thoughts about possible extensions](#thoughts-about-possible-extensions)

 # TL;DR
-The purpose of this _JSON Schema_ is to describe _complex validation rules_, independent of a specific programming language.
+The purpose of this _JSON Schema_ is to describe _a wide range validation rules_, independent of a specific programming language.
 The resulting JSON documents are intended to be used in applications that involve multiple components possibly written in different programming languages where the rules have to be validated in several components.
 E.g. in a frontend written in ES6 and a backend written in Java.